There are nineteen (19) Outstanding Absentee Ballots, and no (0) Provisional Ballots when the Polls closed on November 3, 2020.

 You can look up your Voter Registration, view a sample ballot for an upcoming election, look up your Polling place, Voting Districts and current Office holders at My Vote Wisconsin.
 (Link below)

 Statewide Voter Registration requires all electors to be registered before voting, beginning in 2006.
-Qualified Electors may register to vote in the Town Clerk’s office during regular office hours.
+Qualified Electors may register to vote in the Town Clerk’s office during regular office hours, with the exception of the Saturday, Sunday and Monday before an election.
 Registrations will also be taken on election day.
 Persons wishing to register to vote must provide proof of residence.
 A valid Wisconsin Driver’s license with a current Town of Addison address is the easiest form to use for this requirement.
 If this is not available, contact the Town Clerk for other options.